City Lit contemporary collage projects 2

 By the end of this course you should be able to...

-- Develop a wide range of skills relating to mixed media, drawing, painting, assemblage and collage.
+- Employ a wide range of skills relating to mixed media, drawing, painting, assemblage and collage.

-- Recognise the interdisciplinary relationship between the three areas and the interrelationship between making and meaning.
+- Recognise and make use of the interdisciplinary relationship between the three areas and the interrelationship between making and meaning.

-- Contextualise “Painting, Assemblage and Collage” within the evolution of Modernism and it’s current force today.
+- Contextualise and position “Painting, Assemblage and Collage” within the evolution of Modernism and its current force today.

-- Establish a large lexicon of images, materials and objects in which to experiment with in future.
+- Have established a large lexicon of images, materials and objects in which to experiment with in future.

 - Employ many layers of intuition, irrationality, nonsense, logic, aesthetics and reason upon the process of conceiving, proposing, making and presenting all three.